Padmanabhaswamy Temple: Opening of the five smaller vaults in July 2011 till Supreme Court Final Judgment in July 2020

-The original petitioner (T. P. Sundarajan), whose court action led to the inventory, died in July 2011, adding credence to the folklore around the temple.
-Prior to this now-famous incident in July 2011, one of the several vaults in the temple which was not vaults B (untouched after the 1880s), G, or H (both rediscovered supposedly by the Amicus Curie only in mid-2014), was opened in 1931.
-This was possibly an antechamber of vaults A, C, D, E, or F that may not have been opened yet.
-This was necessitated due to the severe economic depression that India was going through.
-The Palace and State Treasuries had run almost dry.
+Prior to this now-famous incident in July 2011, one of vaults A, C, D, E or F, or one of their antechambers was opened, in 1931.
+This was necessitated due to the severe economic depression that India was going through then due to which the Palace and State Treasuries had run almost dry.
 The small group of people, including the king and the priests, found a granary-sized structure almost full with mostly gold and some silver coins and jewels.
 Surmounted on top of it were hundreds of pure gold pots.
 There were four coffers filled with gold coins as well.
 Also found was a larger chest fixed to the ground with six sections in it.
-They were full of gold jewelry encrusted with diamonds, rubies, sapphires, and emeralds.
-Besides these, there were four more chests of old coins (not of gold), and they were carried back to the Palace and state treasuries for counting.
+They were full of gold jewelry encrusted with diamonds, rubies, sapphires and emeralds.
+Besides these, there were four more chests of old coins, and they were carried back to the Palace and state treasuries for counting.